-Though the discovery of the meaning of the Word-order and its far-reaching implications for any creative activity was overwhelming, an honest investigation of the synonyms for God could not overlook the fact that there are other orders of the seven synonyms in the textbook.
-For instance, in "the scientific translation of immortal Mind" on page 115 of 'Science and Health' we find the order of Principle, Life, Truth, Love, Soul, Spirit, Mind, defining the Christ in its office of translating God to the point of idea.
-As this order illustrates a different purpose from that of the Word, the synonyms for God are arranged in a different order.
-Again we become aware that in a structural concept it is not the facts (the synonyms per se) which are superimportant but rather the relationship, the order, which exists between the facts.
-The office of the Christ is to translate God, the divine Principle which is Life, Truth and Love, through Soul and Spirit to the point of manifesting God as perfect idea in Mind.
-Whenever the argument comes up in our consciousness that God does not come to a specific situation, we can counteract this argument of the anti-Christ by the understanding that the self-operative Principle which is the all-impelling Life, the ever-effective Truth and the eversaving Love exchanges through Soul the false testimony of the material senses, thereby cleansing every situation through the onliness and purity of Spirit, so that only that which is of the nature of idea is manifested as the presence of the All-Mind.
+Though the discovery of the meaning of the Word-order-and the far-reaching implications this has for any creative activity-was overwhelming, an honest investigation of the synonyms for God could not overlook the fact that there are other orders of the 7 synonyms in the Textbook.
+For instance, in "the scientific translation of immortal Mind" (S&H 115:12), we find the order of Principle, Life, Truth, Love, Soul, Spirit, Mind, defining the Christ in its office of translating God to the point of idea.
+This Christ-order illustrates a different purpose from that of the Word-order, so the synonyms for God are arranged in a different order.
+Again we become aware that in a structural concept it is not the facts (the synonyms per se) that are important, but rather the relationship, the order, that exists between the facts.
+The office of the Christ is to translate God, the divine Principle, which is Life, Truth, and Love, through Soul and Spirit to the point of manifesting God as perfect idea in Mind.
+Whenever the argument comes up in our consciousness that God does not come to a specific situation, we can counteract this argument of the anti-Christ with the understanding that the self-operative Principlewhich is the all-impelling Life, the ever-effective Truth, and the ever-saving Loveexchanges through Soul the false testimony of the material senses, thereby cleansing every situation through the onliness and purity of Spirit, so that only that which is of the nature of idea is manifested as the presence of the All-Mind.
 You can just feel the terrific power of this translation-order, sweeping away all that would obstruct the divine manifestation.

-Again, on page 587 of 'Science and Health' the term God is described in a different order, to bring out the Christianity sense.
+Then again, on page 587 of Science and Health, the term God is described in a different order, to bring out the Christianity sense.
 Here the order is Principle; Mind; Soul; Spirit; Life; Truth; Love, depicting God's reflection as His universe.
-The focus is on idea and this order answers the question: How big is a spiritual idea?
-It is always an idea of Principle in the universe of Mind, fully identified with this Principle through Soul-sense, thereby reflecting in Spirit all other ideas, thus being father (Life), son (Truth) and mother (Love) to the whole universe.
+The focus here is on idea, and this Christianity-order answers the question: How big is a spiritual idea?
+It is always an idea of Principle in the universe of Mind, fully identified with this Principle through Soul-sense, thereby reflecting in Spirit all other ideas, thus being father (Life), son (Truth), and mother (Love) to the whole universe.
 Here the order serves to establish the full reflection of God's ideas.

-These three orders are the only ones in which all the seven synonymous terms appear together in the textbook.
-John Doorly naturally felt that there should be a fourth, for Science, because the holy city has four sides, which Mary Baker Eddy interpreted as Word, Christ, Christianity and Science.
-Praying about it he was reminded of the symbol of the seven-branched candlestick.
+These three orders are the only ones in which all of the 7 synonymous terms appear together in the Textbook.
+John Doorly naturally felt that there should be a fourth, for Science, because the holy city has four sides, which Mary Baker Eddy interpreted as Word, Christ, Christianity, and Science (S&H 575:18).
+Praying about it, he was reminded of the symbol of the seven-branched candlestick in the Bible (see Ex.
+25:31).
 The seven lamps are not connected with one another in a linear sequential way but related through structure.
-This is very typical of Science: linear sequence, when understood in its isness becomes structural being.
-Therefore if one looks at the Word-order of Mind, Spirit, Soul, Principle, Life, Truth, Love, not as linear arrangement but from the centre, the shaft (Principle), one gets a structural understanding of the synonyms for God.
-Next to Principle, are Soul and Life, then Spirit and Truth, and finally Mind and Love, connected in pairs, all resting on the central shaft of Principle.
-To explain fully what all this means, to show the beauty and power of all that it implies, can best be done in classes.
+This is very typical of Science: linear sequence, when understood in its isness, becomes structural being.
+Therefore, if we look at the Word-order of Mind, Spirit, Soul, Principle, Life, Truth, Love, not as linear arrangement but as emanating from a center shaft (Principle), we get a structural understanding of the synonyms for God.
+Next to Principle are Soul and Life, then Spirit and Truth, and finally Mind and Love, connected in pairs, all resting on the central shaft of Principle.
+To explain this Science-order fully, to show the beauty and power of all that it implies, can best be done in classes.